mattmaynes2/aria/reports/spec/Specification.md

 ### 1.2 Document Conventions

 In the remainder of this document, "the system" refers to the Learning Home Automation System described in the introduction.
-The format of the this report was adapted from the format recommended in IEEE-830 (Recommended Practice for Software Requirements Specifications).
+The format of this report was adapted from the format recommended in IEEE-830 (Recommended Practice for Software Requirements Specifications).

 ### 1.3 Product Scope